mesosphere/marathon/docs/docs/rest-api.md

 #### GET `/v2/info`

-Get info about the Marathon Instance
+Get info about the Marathon instance.

 **Request:**